Mandatory training is required for drivers who want to obtain their Class 1 driver’s licence.

 MELT consists of a minimum 121.5 hours of training.
 Instruction consists of 40.5 hours in class, 40 hours in yard and 41 hours in cab.

 Training providers set their own price for students to take the MELT course.
 Employers can apply for the Canada-Manitoba Job Grant, which may help cover the cost of training employees.

 Drivers who have not successfully completed MELT training (or the 244-hour Professional Truck Driver Training course) cannot book or take a Class 1 road test after September 1, 2019.
 This includes anyone who has previously failed a road test for their Class 1 and wants to re-take the test, and anyone who tried but failed to schedule a test prior to September 1, 2019.
-The only exceptions are the agriculture deferral, outlined above, and testing for certain Class 1 drivers moving to Manitoba, outlined below.

 Booking your Class 1 road test